mongodb/docs/source/reference/mongotop.rst

 Usage
 -----

-By default :option:`mongotop` connects to the MongoDB instance ruining on the localhost port 27017; however, you can optionally connect :option:`mongotop` to connect to remote ``mongod`` instances.
+By default :program:`mongotop` connects to the MongoDB instance ruining on the localhost port 27017; however, you can optionally connect :program:`mongotop` to connect to remote ``mongod`` instances.
 See the :ref:`mongotop options <mongotop-options>` for more information.

-To force :option:`mongotop` to return less frequently specify a number, in seconds at the end of the command.
-In this example, :option:`mongotop` will return every 15 seconds.
+To force :program:`mongotop` to return less frequently specify a number, in seconds at the end of the command.
+In this example, :program:`mongotop` will return every 15 seconds.

      mongotop 15

-Use the following command to return a :option:`mongotop` report every 5
+Use the following command to return a :program:`mongotop` report every 5
 minutes: ::

      mongotop 300